klraveendranath2007/DISCRETE-FOURIER-TRANSFORM-/README.md

 ### RESULT:
-Thus, the Discrete Fourier Transform and Fast Fourier Transform of the given sequence were obtained and its magnitude and phase spectrum were plotted.
+Thus, the Discrete Fourier Transform using Direct and Fast Fourier Transform of the given sequence were obtained and its magnitude and phase spectrum were plotted.